Debugging building snaps

 stage-packages in the

 snapcraft.yaml.
-These are standard package names from the Ubuntu 16.04 LTS repository.
+These are standard package names from the Ubuntu repository used by the base snap.
 For those unfamiliar with the naming of packages in the Ubuntu archive, the package search at https://packages.ubuntu.com/ can be an invaluable tool.
 It enables search for files (such as libraries) within packages in the archive.
-Just be sure to choose ‘Xenial’ (the Ubuntu 16.04 LTS development code-name) when searching.
+Just be sure to choose the Ubuntu version used by your base snap when searching.

 libc6 in your list of staged packages.
-Doing so is unnecessary as the ‘base’ (core) snap contains those libraries already, and bundling them into your snap can cause unexpected behaviour.
+Doing so is unnecessary as the base snap contains those libraries already, and bundling them into your snap can cause unexpected behaviour.

 Staging individual libraries

 Some application developers already have ‘vendored’ libraries which they’ve well tested with their application.
 If that’s the case, those libraries can be bundled in the snap in a similar fashion.
 Place the libraries in the

 /lib folder when constructing the snap.
 This folder is added to the

 LD_LIBRARY_PATH and as such should be found successfully by your application when the resulting snap is installed on an end-user computer

 When applications are confined in a snap, they have a restricted view of the world, with access to resources governed by standard Linux security features apparmor and seccomp.
 Interfaces enable the developer to choose specify what access is required by the application to resources such as the network, camera, joystick and X11 display.